iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

 Answer `Y`{{execute}}

-# Ask for ffmpeg encoding thanks to your new deployed dapp :
+# Submit a task to encode your film on the iExec Decentralize cloud ! :

 `iexec submit "{ \"cmdline\": \"-i demos/sample-videos/small.mp4 small.avi\", \"dirinuri\": \"http://techslides.com/demos/sample-videos/small.mp4\" }"`{{execute}}

-# Get your ffmpeg result
+# Get your ffmpeg task result

 Use the txHash from the submit to check the result of your submit with: